 So many self-publishing platforms to choose from.
 Medium, WordPress, Substack.
 And Ghost.
 I choose Ghost and started writing things on the web five years ago.
+Today I'm a Ghost Expert and provide Ghost development services and integrations for clients.

 Key reasons why I choose Ghost